wistia/wistia-open-docs/_posts/2012-07-03-google-analytics.md

 In the code snippet example above, you should update the 'My Sample Video Title' with the title of your video.

-{{ "If you are using Google Analytics for more than one video on a page, you should update the <span class='code'>wistiaEmbed</span> variable in both the code above AND in your embed code." | note }}
+{{ "If you are using Google Analytics for more than one video on a page, you should update the <code>wistiaEmbed</code> variable in both the code above AND in your embed code." | note }}

 ## Step 2: Track viewing in Google Analytics Dashboard